EssyShadowPHP/BluraniumPE/README.md

 # Introduction

-Bluranium is a multifunctional software for Minecraft: Pocket Edition & Windows 10 Edition v1.1.x based on [submit a new issue](https://github.com/pmmp/PocketMine-MP/issues/new)
+Bluranium is a multifunctional software for Minecraft: Pocket Edition & Windows 10 Edition v1.1.x based on [PocketMine-MP](https://github.com/pmmp/PocketMine-MP/issues/new)
 He is designed for mini games and survival